What is it?

 - Intake of Calcium tablets and Iron supplements.

-- Use of medications to help improve bone health if deficiencies in bone mass are detected.
+- Use of medications to help improve bone health if any deficiencies in bone mass are detected.

 Along with eating right and getting regular exercise, talk to your doctor about having your bone mineral density measured, especially if you are over the age of 50 or fall into one of the higher risk groups mentioned above.